 By default, the time range end point is the current time.
-To change the time range, click the $\bf Time\ Settings\ {\odot}\ }$ and either:
+To change the time range, click the Time Settings \bigcirc and either:

-- choose a Time range from 5 Minutes to 7 Days in the drop-down menu. - specify begin/end dates using the calendar 📋 .. - specify begin/end time using the clock .
+- choose a Time range from 5 Minutes to 7 Days in the drop-down menu. - specify begin/end time using the clock .

-Toggle forward/backward in the trend graph per the period you choose (from the Time range drop-down menu) using arrows .
+Toggle forward/backward in the trend graph per the period you choose (from the Time range drop-down menu) using arrows